mdavezac/LaDa/sphinx-doc/source/userguide/dftcrystal/crystal.rst

 CRYSTAL's approach to crystal structures
 ========================================

-.. currentmodule:: lada.dftcrystal
+.. currentmodule:: pylada.dftcrystal

-CRYSTAL_ proposes a functional_ approach to crystals, as opposed to the imperative_ style used by LaDa.
+CRYSTAL_ proposes a functional_ approach to crystals, as opposed to the imperative_ style used by Pylada.
 In practice, this means that CRYSTAL_ declares a chain of functions which acts upon an initial data and transform it.
 The initial data is generally a space-group with a set of atomic sites.
 The functions can be affine transformations on these sites, additions and removals of sites, transformation upon the space-group, strain relaxation, or others.

-In practice, both approaches can "do the same thing", and indeed both CRYSTAL_ and LaDa provide similar functionalities, e.g. creating a supercell from  a unit-cell.
+In practice, both approaches can "do the same thing", and indeed both CRYSTAL_ and Pylada provide similar functionalities, e.g. creating a supercell from  a unit-cell.
 However, there are clear benefits from allowing users to keep working the CRYSTAL_ way when using with CRYSTAL_.

-LaDa currently provides three classes which allow to work with :py:class:`molecules <molecule.Molecule>` defined from a spacegroup and atomic-site occupations, :py:class:`3d-periodic crystalline structures
+Pylada currently provides three classes which allow to work with :py:class:`molecules <molecule.Molecule>` defined from a spacegroup and atomic-site occupations, :py:class:`3d-periodic crystalline structures
 <crystal.Crystal>` defined from a space-group, lattice parameters, and the
 occupation of Wyckoff positions, and finally, :py:class:`structures
-<external.External>` defined the LaDa way, where symmetries must explicitely
+<external.External>` defined the Pylada way, where symmetries must explicitely
-provided to CRYSTAL_ (as in provided by user or determined by LaDa and then fed to CRYSTAL_).
+provided to CRYSTAL_ (as in provided by user or determined by Pylada and then fed to CRYSTAL_).

 Since it is at present the main use cases, only the last two are described